iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 ![](/img/developer/pebble-sdk/programmer_fig2.png)

-Connect Pebble Tracker to your computer using the USB cable, then in the programmer app window do the following steps:
+Connect Pebble to your computer using the USB cable, then in the programmer app window do the following steps:

 1. Select the firmware hex file you want to flash (typically `app_signed.hex`) **(1)**

 2. Select your device from the devices combo box in the programmer window **(2)**

-3. Put Pebble Tracker in **MCUboot mode** ([see next paragraph](#put-pebble-tracker-in-mcuboot-mode)) and click the **Write** button **(3)**
+3. Put Pebble in **MCUboot mode** ([see next paragraph](#put-pebble-tracker-in-mcuboot-mode)) and click the **Write** button **(3)**

 ![](/img/developer/pebble-sdk/programmer_fig3.png)

 The flashing process will last about 60 seconds: the red led on the boards will flash quickly during the whole process.
-Eventually, Pebble Tracker will reboot automatically and the new firmware will be loaded.
+Eventually, Pebble will reboot automatically and the new firmware will be loaded.

-## Put Pebble Tracker in **MCUboot mode**
+## Put Pebble in **MCUboot mode**

-You can flash a new firmware to a Pebble Tracker through the USB port by putting the board in _MCUboot mode_: in this mode Pebble Tracker will start the **MCUboot** secure bootloader instead of the main application firmware, that will allow to receive a new firmware through the USB cable.
+You can flash a new firmware to a Pebble through the USB port by putting the board in _MCUboot mode_: in this mode Pebble will start the **MCUboot** secure bootloader instead of the main application firmware, that will allow to receive a new firmware through the USB cable.

-Follow the instruction below to enable MCUboot on Pebble Tracker (please refer to the [assembling](pebble-power-on.md#board-layout) guide to locate the buttons on the board):
+Follow the instruction below to enable MCUboot on Pebble (please refer to the [assembling](pebble-power-on.md#board-layout) guide to locate the buttons on the board):

-1. Press and keep pressed the [Reset Button](pebble-power-on.md#board-layout) on Pebble Tracker
+1. Press and keep pressed the [Reset Button](pebble-power-on.md#board-layout) on Pebble
-2. Press and release the [Power Button](pebble-power-on.md#board-layout) on the Pebble Tracker
+2. Press and release the [Power Button](pebble-power-on.md#board-layout) on the Pebble
 3. The blue led will turn on => Keep pressing the Reset Button until the led turns off (~5s)
 5. The MCUBoot mode is now enabled: release the Reset button